3eggert/ar_mailer_revised/README.md

 ArMailerRevised needs a few things to work correctly:

-1. A table in the database to store the the email queue
+1. A table in the database to store the email queue
 2. An email model to create and access the email records
 3. An initializer to set the gem configuration